BakkesModWiki/BakkesModWiki.github.io/content/_index.md

 ---
-title: Welcome to the documentation
+title: Welcome to the BakkesMod Programming Wiki!
 description: Geekdoc is a simple Hugo theme for documentations.
 It is intentionally designed as a fast and lean theme and may not fit the requirements of complex projects.
 If a more feature-complete theme is required there are a lot of got alternatives out there.
 geekdocNav: false
 geekdocAlign: center